Mother Hubberd's Tale: Biblical references

 Certain characters within "Mother Hubberd's Tale" attempt to use biblical passages to suit their own needs.
 The priest uses biblical material in lines 465-466 to try to put emphasis on what he views is the need for those of his calling to wear fine clothing.
 The phrase he uses, 'Should with vile cloaths approach Gods maieatie,/ whom no uncleannes may approachen nie’ does not directly correlate to the passage he seems to wish to reference.
 That passage is from the second letter to the Corinthians, in chapter six, verse seventeen: 'Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.'

-These sorts of biblical references made throughout the poem for a sort of allegory in and of themselves, alluding to larger issues in Spenser's works, such as political reform.

 Allegorical elements

 The baseline allegorical elements in "Mother Hubberd's Tale" can be found in the representation of the animals in the Tale.
 The animals are representative of public figures of the time period.
 The fox is widely believed to represent Lord Burghley, though the ape's meaning is comparatively debated.
 The ape is believed to represent one of three people, and the interpretation varies depending on who is attempting to read into the allegory.
 The ape has been associated with Jean de Simier, James VI of Scotland, or Sir Robert Cecil.
-There is evidence connecting the ape to Simier, who reportedly charmed Queen Elizabeth and was said to be nicknamed Elizabeth’s ‘monkey’.
-Simier was connected to a Catholic French duke, who desired to become Elizabeth’s consort.
+There is evidence connecting the ape to Simier, who reportedly charmed Queen Elizabeth and was said to be nicknamed Elizabeth’s ‘monkey’.Simier was connected to a Catholic French duke, who desired to become Elizabeth’s consort.
 The proposal would have likely been disapproved of by Spenser.

 In lines 615-636, there is a series of allusions to the fact that Elizabeth I gave gold chains to several individuals who participated in the Portugal Expedition of 1589.
 Most notable of those individuals was Sir Walter Raleigh, who was gifted with a golden chain, along with several of his crewmates, as a reward for their success on the expedition.